Low-Protein Diet Plan – What To Eat And What To Avoid

 - While making wraps and sandwiches, avoid using shrimps and big chunks of meat.

-So, you see, it is not that difficult.
+So, it is not that difficult.
 You just need to check your daily protein intake.
 You can see in the above diet chart that the total calorie count is lower than that of your regular diet.
 That’s because when you eliminate a huge portion of protein, the calories take a nosedive.
 However, you must counteract this problem with the help of calorie boosters.
 What are they?
 Find out in the next section.

 Calorie Boosters